aimms/how-to/Articles/383/383-contract-allocation.rst

 - The total cost associated with all the deliveries is minimal.

-In this example we used 10 northwestern states for the contracts and 5 cities from that region for the producers.
+In this example we used **10 northwestern states** for the contracts and **5 cities** from that region for the producers.

-The results are displayed in a bar chart.
+The results are displayed in a combination chart (stacked bar chart).

 This AIMMS project illustrates the use of a semi-continuous variable.
 A semi-continuous variable is either zero or within a certain range.
 This type of variables can be used in conditions like, whenever there is a transport this transport has a minimum size.

-Keywords:
+The following WebUI features are used:

+- Text Widget

+- Image Widget

+- Workflow

+- Table Widget

+- Button Widget

+- Side Panel

+- Compact Scalar Widget

+- Combination Chart Widget

+- List Widget

-Semi-continuous variables, Mixed Integer Programming model, MIP, bar Chart, table, colors
+*Keywords: Semi-continuous variables, Mixed Integer Programming model, MIP, combinationchart, table, colors, css.*